 I’ve tried to be very transparent and open about my postpartum weight loss and exercise journey after giving birth to Alice last February.
 (See my progress posts and photos here: Before, month 1, month 2, my frustrations, month 7).
 It’s SO easy to drown in the sorrows of postpartum soreness, flab and low energy, all while scrolling through Instagram and staring at seemingly perfect women who show off a six-pack at 2 weeks postpartum.
 If you’re wondering why you have a hard time losing weight while breastfeeding, take comfort that you are not alone.
 It takes many of us a long time to feel some semblance of normal in our bodies.

-I love hearing from other women about their struggles in both treating their bodies right AND loving them where they are so I hope some of what I share can help others as well!
-I remember hearing all about how breastfeeding a baby was the best way to lose the extra weight after giving birth.
-And after 13 years of getting pregnant, having babies and gaining and losing a combined total of about 275 pounds (holy crap!), I can assuredly say that that is most definitely NOT always true.
+As a new mom, I know all about struggling to both treat my body right AND love it where it is right now so I hope I can encourage other moms as well.
+I remember hearing all about how breastfeeding a baby was the best way to lose the extra baby weight after giving birth.
+And after 13 years of getting pregnant, having babies and gaining and losing a combined total of about 275 pounds (yikes!), I can assuredly say that that is most definitely NOT always true.
 The best thing to remember is that feeding yourself and your baby is the priority.
 Being a nursing mom is hard work!

-I tested quite a number of ways to get fit and shed the fat during this past year and a half and I’m sharing them with you today!
+I tested quite a number of ways to get fit and shed the extra weight during this past year and a half and I’m sharing them with you today.
 I’m going to officially call the photos below (taken at the beginning of July this year) my “after” shots.
 I’d love to tone up a little bit more and I generally feel most comfortable at a weight about 10 pounds less than what I am now, but to get there would take a level of exertion and self-restraint that I’m just not willing to put forth right now.
-That’s life as a busy mom and I’m just fine with it!
+That’s life as a busy mom and I’m just fine with it.

 Here are a few of the things I’ve learned this time around!